remoteportal/slowly_moving_widgets_field/README.md

 Pass in a list of arbitrary widgets and the slowing_moving_widgets_field widget moves them around the screen, like the old asteroids video game.

-If collisionAmount is null then widgets float on top of each other (DON'T bounce).
+If collisionAmount is null then widgets float on top of each other (don't bounce).

 If collisionAmount is non-null then widgets will bounce when they hit each other (collision detection).
 But, this is buggy (see below).

-Returns a Stack() which contains all the "magic."
+Returns a Stack() where the magic happens! (homage to "Wayne's World")

 # Example